Ready to work for an award-winning organization?

 Power plant careers

-To meet our mission, we employ skilled men and women from a variety of backgrounds and training, including engineering, human resources, safety, maintenance, controls, materials management, chemists, heavy equipment operators, mechanics and more!
-If you enjoy maintaining electrical or mechanical systems, you may be interested in learning more about our entry-level power plant positions periodically available.
+If you enjoy the challenge of maintaining electrical or mechanical systems, you may be interested in learning more about our entry-level power plant positions periodically available.

-Each position is critical to the safe and reliable operations of the plant facilities.
+Each position – from the office staff to the engineer to the yard equipment operator – is critical to the safe and reliable operations of the plant facilities.

 Join our diverse team to help provide power to the communities we serve across Missouri, Oklahoma and Iowa.